utanvet-ellenor/client-php/README.md

   require 'vendor/autoload.php';
 ```

-## Manual installation

-If you wish to omit using Composer altogether, you can download the sources from the repository and use any [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.
+> **Manual installation** – If you wish to omit using Composer altogether, you can download the sources from the repository and use any [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

 ## Getting started